radius-project/lab/README.md

 # Radius Lab Session

-> 🏗️ This lab is currently under construction.
-Please stay tuned as we make progress and share additional information.

 Welcome to the Radius lab!
 This repo contains a step-by-step guide to initializing and running your first Radius application.
 In this 60-minute lab, you will:

 - Install the Radius (rad) CLI